Easy Easter Felt Egg Pouches Craft Tutorial

 - pre-cut felt shapes (sold at craft stores)

 - fabric markers

 - pom poms

 Print your PDF file and use it to cut out your egg shapes.
 I cut freezer paper to the size of letter paper and ran it straight through my printer.
 I then ironed it onto my felt and trimmed out accordingly.

-Some other designs I used include: Placing two flower cut outs together and attaching to my egg with a bright yellow button.
-Cutting a thick strip of of orange felt and tacking on with decorative cross stitches and placing hot pink rick rack top and bottom.
+Some other designs I used include: Placing two flower cut-outs together and attaching to my egg with a bright yellow button.
+Cutting a thick strip of orange felt and tacking on with decorative cross stitches and placing hot pink rick rack top and bottom.
 Sewing buttons onto circular pieces of felt and then tracing the circles imperfectly with bright, white floss.